 Home airport parking: $25

-I loved the Teton Mountains!!
+I loved the Teton Mountains in Wyoming!!
 I was bummed that our last couple days were very smoky from the wildfires.
 However, when the mountains were out, they were very impressive.
 I liked Grand Teton better than Yellowstone and was happy we were at Grand Teton longer.
 I would love to come back here!